raganwald/raganwald.github.com/_posts/2018-10-17-recursive-pattern-matching.md

   //=> '()'
 ```

-And now to decribe the second case.
+And now to describe the second case.
 We'll use `cases` to define `balanced` from the first two cases, and we'll reply on JavaScript's name binding to implement recursion in the second case:

 ```javascript
 const balanced =